MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 <br>
 <br>

-SharePoint spaces is a tool that provides immersive online experiences using 2D and 3D web parts.
-Guide new employees through a virtual 360 degree tour of the campus.
+SharePoint Spaces is a tool that provides immersive online experiences using 2D and 3D web parts.
+Guide new employees through a virtual 360-degree tour of the campus.
 Incorporate helpful links and web parts that provide important information and helps the employee complete onboarding tasks.